whimsicalley/project_final2_manalio_alley/README.md

 ## Comments

 1. I think my spacing looks okay for the most part, but I was definitely having some margin problems where the margins of different elements were overtaking each other.
 I couldn't remember how to remedy this other than setting box-sizing to border-box.
 I think this was most obvious between the images and buttons, but the buttons in general were a pain.
 I tried everything I could think of to put more space between the end of the paragraph and the buttons but it's still a little close for my liking.

+2. On my color swatches, I noticed there is a ~40px of padding coming from my <ul> tag, throwing my list slightly to the right.
+I tried for what seemed like eternity to figure out where it was coming from, but I can't!
+Please let me know.